 Developing flanker fitness is no mean feat.
 While speed and strength are still critical training components, the amount of distance flankers cover, averaging close to 7,000 meters per match, and the number of repeated efforts, often in quick succession, means they also need a high level of both aerobic and anaerobic fitness.
 (Ref 1.)

 Check out some of the world’s best flankers in action in this video:

 Building an aerobic base

-While rugby is primarily considered an aerobic sport, the human body’s “go to” energy system is the aerobic system.
-Aerobic fitness is all about taking in, transporting, and utilizing oxygen and is the state your body returns to between bouts of anaerobic activity.
+While rugby is primarily considered an aerobic sport, the human body’s 'go to' energy system is the aerobic system.
+Developing flanker fitness is all about taking in, transporting, and utilizing oxygen and is the state your body returns to between bouts of anaerobic activity.

 The higher your level of aerobic fitness, expressed as your VO2 Max, the longer it will take for you to dip into your anaerobic energy pathways, and the faster you will recover from anaerobic activity.
 For these reasons, it is critical to develop a decent level of aerobic fitness.

 Aerobic training is all about moderate-intensity, sustained physical activity performed for extended periods of time, and is often simply known as cardio.
 The importance of this type of training should not be underestimated but nor should it be abused.
 While some steady state cardio is crucial, too much is unnecessary and a waste of valuable energy and training time.
 Once or twice a week is all you need.

 Because aerobic training is relatively low intensity, it can be used as active recovery between more intense workouts.
 Ideally, your heart rate should stay between 60-80% of your theoretical maximum, calculated as 220 minus your age.
 For example, if you are 25, your theoretical maximum heart rate is 195 and heart rate should be between 117 and 156 beats per minute.
 Regarding duration, 20-40 minutes is enough; you aren’t training to run marathons after all!